score-json/nlohmann_json/docs/mkdocs/docs/features/assertions.md

 # Runtime Assertions

-The code contains numerous debug assertions to ensure class invariants are valid or to detect undefined behavior.
+The code contains numerous debug assertions to ensure class invariants are valid or to detect undefined behaviour.
-Whereas the former class invariants are nothing to be concerned with, the latter checks for undefined behavior are to detect bugs in client code.
+Whereas the former class invariants are nothing to be concerned with, the latter checks for undefined behaviour are to detect bugs in client code.

 ## Switch off runtime assertions